 Terriers Connect is a two-hour, interactive training program designed for a wide variety of campus personnel and students (e.g., faculty, residence life staff, academic advisors, student groups, etc.).
 A Terriers Connect gatekeeper training session includes:

-- Review of college student suicide statistics and facts
+- Review of statistics and facts about college student mental health

-- Discussion of suicide myths and warning signs
+- Discussion of warning signs when someone may be struggling

 - Review of effective communication and relationship-building skills